 Switzerland also has Double Taxation Agreements (DTA) in place with more than 100 countries including the United States, which companies have access too that ensure one can escape double taxation.

-Switzerland is a world-renowned banking centre and is second in the world after the US for investment funds.
-Though Switzerland remains a strong offshore banking centre it has changed a number of its policies in recent years, due to pressure from the EU and US.
-Offshore banking is generally difficult for Americans, and non-residents must be thoroughly vetted with KYC regulations, though if one is depositing enough assets (generally 6 figures are required) and willing to go through the process, the country offers an unparalleled financial environment.
+Switzerland is a world-renowned financial centre and is second in the world after the US for investment funds.
+Though Switzerland remains a strong financial centre it has changed a number of its policies in recent years, due to pressure from the EU and US.
+It is much more difficult, especially for Americans, but equally so for non-residents to open an account as all cliets must be thoroughly vetted with KYC regulations and AML policies.
+However, if one is depositing enough assets (generally 6 figures are required) and willing to go through the process, the country offers an unparalleled financial environment.

 Its corporate formation industry is flexible allowing numerous forms of company formation arrangements, including, trusts, foundations llc, and plc with numerous structuring possibilities.
 One of the worlds premier offshore company formations is the Swiss AG (Aktiengesellechaft) Company.